 Lectured by former head of Czech Provincial Reconstruction Team in Afghanistan and long-year correspondent from the Balkans.

-Language Policy (ECTS 6)
+Behavioral Policy Making (ECTS 6)

 There are two deadlines for applications: (1) for the fall term and (2) for the spring term.